 Access control is handled inside the data model through setting up specific annotations.

-The following example shows how to grant two roles created in Creating user roles a write access to the entities in the Movie data model.
+The following example shows how to grant two custom roles created in Creating custom roles a write access to the entities in the Movie data model.

 In the data model editor, right-click the Movie entity and then select Set the